katerinaelsasser/st-lucia/README.md

 * Using Json file
 1. Create a json file
 2. Add the data on to the file by displaying it in rows (for example: name, description)
-3. Add code on the js file that will link to the json.
+3. Add fetch code on the js file that will link to the json.
 4. Test the code
 5. Add " around the data and the title of the rows"
 6. Testing the code